 - Cancellation of license(s) & cancellation from the Commercial Registration

 - Cancellation of Tax Registration with the Federal tax Authority (if applicable)

-During this period, companies need to obtain bank closure letters, clearance letters from landlords, utility providers, labour department, water and electricity departments, and other bodies.
+During this period, companies need to obtain bank closure letters, clearance letters from landlords, utility providers, labor departments, FTA, water and electricity departments, and other bodies.

-Once all documentation has been reviewed and the final payment to the Department of Economic Development or relevant Authority made, the final certificate called License Cancellation Certificate is issued.
+Once all documentation has been reviewed and the final payment to the Department of Economic Development or relevant Authority made, the final License Cancellation Certificate is issued.

 Needless to say, accounting plays a crucial role in the liquidation process.

-Ensuring that books have been carefully balanced and audits done frequently is the safest way to ensure that the liquidation goes according to plan.
+Ensuring that books have been carefully prepared and audits done frequently is a reliable way to ensure that the liquidation proceeds to plan.

 If auditing requirements are not met and financial errors or discrepancies arise, it can make liquidation become far more complicated.

-It is also essential to get expert help throughout liquidation to ensure that the process is made as stress-free as possible.
+It is also essential to get expert help throughout liquidation to ensure that the process is completed without errors.

 Documents need to be gathered and processed carefully to ensure regulatory compliance at every step of the way.